Seattle's Child

 Seattle Japanese Garden

-What better place to see cherry blossoms than in a garden setting devoted to Japanese heritage?
-The Seattle Japanese Garden is a 3.5-acre garden with winding paths that encompass a central pond.
-Blossoms are not grouped together but are spotted among the landscape.
-The walk through here is more of a peaceful, quiet experience.
+What better place to see cherry blossoms than a garden setting devoted to Japanese heritage?
+The Seattle Japanese Garden is a 3.5-acre garden with winding paths encompassing a central pond.
+Blossoms are not grouped but are spotted among the landscape.
+The walk-through here is more of a peaceful, quiet experience.
 There are benches to sit and reflect on, but no food or drink is allowed.
 Children will have a wonderful time seeing the fish in the pond and walking the paths adorned with lanterns and bridges.
+Don’t miss their select “Family Saturdays”, where children 12 and under get free admission from 10 a.m. to 2 p.m.

 Walkups are welcome during the week, but reservations are highly recommended on weekends.
-(In addition, the park is closed on Monday.)
+(The park is closed on Monday.)
+Parking is free.

 Seward Park

 Seward Park has many of the cherry blossom trees that were gifted to Seattle in the 1900s.
-You don’t have to travel very far to find them: Some are located at the entrance at the circle garden.
+You don’t have to travel very far to find them, some are located at the entrance at the circle garden.
 But don’t stop there.
 Take a walk around the 2.4-mile trail called Shore Loop.
 You’ll walk along the lake, viewing all the trees (cherry included), plants, and wildlife around the perimeter of the park.
-A great place for a picnic you can spread out on the green grass or find the small beach and explore the shore.
+A great place for a picnic where you can spread out on the green grass or find the small beach and explore the shore.
 On clear days you can see Mount Rainier.
 Be sure to stop at the playground and take a ride on the zip line.
 The park is stroller and bike-friendly.
+Parking is onsite.

 Seattle Center

-Cherry blossoms can be spotted all around Seattle Center.
-Many of the trees are donations from Japan that have taken root over the past several decades.
+Cherry blossoms can be spotted all around the Seattle Center.
+Japan donated many of these trees, which have taken root over the past several decades.
 Join in on the fun at the Seattle Cherry Blossom and Japanese Cultural Festival in April and celebrate Japanese culture and Seattle’s historic connection with the country.
-Indulge in music, food, dance, and all types of entertainment over this weekend-long event.
+Indulge in music, food, dance, and entertainment over this weekend-long event.

 Kobe Terrace